DJMelonz/starting-out-with-babel/01/readme.md

 # 1. Adding the code and running Babel

-Inside the `src` directory some code has been added which takes advantage of the es2015 [import](http://www.ecma-international.org/ecma-262/6.0/#sec-imports) & [export](http://www.ecma-international.org/ecma-262/6.0/#sec-exports) syntax.
+Inside the `src` directory some code has been added which takes advantage of the es2015 [import](http://www.ecma-international.org/ecma-262/6.0/#sec-imports) & [export](http://www.ecma-international.org/ecma-262/6.0/#sec-exports) syntax, as well as [`let` declarations](http://www.ecma-international.org/ecma-262/6.0/index.html#sec-let-and-const-declarations).

 ## Running the code